henriquecustodia/blog/src/posts/angular-inject-function-a-new-way-to-work-with-di.md

 }
 ```

 It's very simple to use, indeed.

+### Inject dependencies into functions

 I think the better part about this inject function is the possibility to create "smart functions" that can inject services doing the code easier to understand.

 Let's see an example of a function that injects the Renderer service and changes the CSS class of an HTML element.